-Whatever it is, some of the biggest names in rock and pop music have been pianists and in this article, we’re going to take a look at 15 famous rock and pop piano players that have made their mark on music with this amazing instrument.
+Whatever the reason, some of the biggest names in rock and pop music have been pianists, and in this article, we’re going to take a look at 18 of the most famous rock and pop piano players who have made their mark on music with this amazing instrument.

 1. Elton John